 email@example.com | ext.
 210

 Dedicated to educational ministries, Pam’s passion brings together more than 25 years of experience in the arts with her study of art in worship and Christian Education as a means to foster spiritual and creative expression in communities of faith.
 She earned her Masters in Religious Education in 2010 from Andover-Newton Theological School and continues who graduate work as a Hancock Fellow at ANTS towards a Masters of Divinity.
 A long time member of the Congregational Church of Harvard, MA, (UCC) Pam served as the Director of Christian Education at the Congregational Church of Harvard for three years and served as the Interim Director of Creative Worship and Arts as well as Ministerial Intern at First Church in Cambridge, MA, Congregational (UCC).
 Pam has also focused on community-building in the town of Harvard as Co-Founder of For Art’s Sake – Harvard, a non-profit community association celebrating artistic expression in the schools and the community through exhibitions, workshops, and performances.
 Pam, her husband Ken, and grown daughters, Sarah and Maggie, have lived in Harvard, MA’s Still River village for more than 19 years.
 Pam’s office hours are Sunday, Tuesday & Thursday from 9am-3pm.

-Alex Will, Congregational Care Coordinator
+Alex Will, Acting Minister of Congregational Care

 Becca Lockwood, Seminarian